 The tap water in South Africa is generally of high quality, especially in urban and tourist areas.
+The CDC does recommend only drinking bottled water while in South Africa, but past students have consumed some tap water.
+If you drink tap water and become sick, stick to bottled water.
 When traveling or visiting rural areas, drink bottled water if you have concerns about the water quality.
 Never drink water from a river or untreated well.
 Water that looks clear and clean can contain waterborne diseases such as giardiasis, amoebic dysentery, and hepatitis A.